-Yes, you can leave out the yogurt.
+- You can leave out the yogurt.
 If you do, increase your milk so that the ratio is 1:1.
 One cup of oats to one cup of milk.
 The yogurt will create a creamy texture and adds additional protein but you don’t have to add it.

 Tropical Overnight Oats The Tropical Overnight Oats offers breakfast with an island twist!

 Triple Berry with Pecan Overnight Oats Triple Berry is a fan favorite you can use whatever three berries you choose or have on hand.
 The versatility in this one makes it one you can make over and over again, yet never the same!

 Strawberry Cheesecake Overnight Oats This is one of my favorites, if I can be honest!
 I have a sweet tooth and adore strawberry cheesecake!
 I am getting dessert for breakfast and nobody knows it but me!

 Chocolate Chip Cookie Dough Overnight Oats This is my son’s favorite as it reminds him of his favorite ice cream flavor!
 Although there is no dough in the oats, you might be fooled into thinking that there is!
 Cookie dough lovers will be happy!